 Image credit: Christopher Michel

-If you were suddenly woke up in an ice station in Antarctica, there is a very good chance you would think you were transported to another world.
-Antarctica is an isolated continent, where massive ice shelves and mountains never touched by humans during the enormity of time are home to some of the most exotic wildlife on planet earth.
+If you were suddenly woke up in an ice station in Antarctica, maybe you’d think you were in another world.
+Antarctica is an isolated continent, where massive ice shelves and mountains never touched by humans.
+During the enormity of time, it is a home to some of the most exotic wildlife on the planet earth.

-Its extreme cold makes it inaccessible by boat, except for during its three-month long summer: between December and March of every year.
-During the summer months the sun never sets, it just rotates around the sky.
-Then during the winter months the opposite occurs, there is no sun, just never ending darkness.
+Its extreme cold makes it inaccessible by boat, except during its three-month long summer: between December and March.
+During the summer months, the sun never sets, it just rotates around the sky.
+Then during the winter months the opposite occurs, there is no sun, it just never ending darkness.

 Image credit: TUBS

-Strictly speaking Antarctica is a continent with fewer than 1000 people living there year round, and is about one half times the size of the United States.
-It is 5.4 million square miles in size with 11.2k miles of coastline; it is due south, inside the Antarctic Circle (66.5°S).
+That is a complicated question that requires two separate answers.
+Strictly speaking, Antarctica is a continent with fewer than a 1.000 people living there year round, and is about one half times the size of the United States.
+It is 5.4 million square miles in size with 11.2k miles of coastline.
 Antarctica is surrounded by the Southern Ocean on all sides.
 Both the magnetic and geographic south poles are located on the continent.

 Image credit: Christopher Michel

-The other option, for the well to do, is to fly in by a specially designed, high powered, Russian private jet called the Ilyushin 76.
+The other option, is to fly in by a specially designed, high powered, Russian private jet called the Ilyushin 76.
 This four-engine aircraft was designed to deliver heavy machinery to poorly serviced areas of the USSR back in the day.
 Because of its unique design it is one of the few jets that can land on Union Glacier’s ice runway.